evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

         ws.add_test_suite(project.id, test_suite)
 ```

-To visualize the results, add a new dashboard tab ("Data tests") and a couple of Test-specific monitoring panels.
-One will display all column drift checks over time, and another will group the selected data quality checks (missing values, empty rows, columns, duplicates, constant columns).
+To visualize the results, let’s add a new dashboard Tab ("Data tests") and test-specific monitoring Panels.

+{% tabs %}

+{% tab title="UI" %}
+Enter the “edit” mode on a Dashboard, and click the “add Tab” and “add Panel” buttons.
+When creating a Panel, choose the “Test Plot” panel type, with a "detailed" option and 1D (daily) aggregation level.
+You can add:
+* One panel to display all column drift checks over time.
+Choose the `TestColumnDrift` test for `all' columns.
+* One panel for dataset-level data quality checks.
+Choose the `TestNumberOfConstantColumns`, `TestShareOfMissingValues`, `TestNumberOfEmptyRows`, `TestNumberOfEmptyColumns`, `TestNumberOfDuplicatedColumns` from the dropdown.

+{% endtab %}

+{% tab title="API" %}

+Run the following code to add two test panels.

 ```python
 project.dashboard.add_panel(